Make sure your figures are good resolution, or vector based.

 Figures made in Power Point can look great in Word.
 Here is a good option for importing them as vector images.
 PPT isn’t my preferred tool as a professional, but it can work just fine if you import the images into Word with care.

-If you are including a conceptual flow chart, or logic-diagram-type-of-image, don’t have everything pointing at everything.
 We know all your subjects are connected, but when everything is pointing at everything, there is no real information.
 Have restraint.

 Make the size of your canvas the real size it’s going to be in your proposal.